floreo-labs/Java-Core-Curriculum/lessons/threads/ReadMe.md

-## Multithreading and Concurrency in Android
+## Multithreading and Concurrency in Java

 ### Objective